 Check- in 8:00 a.m.- 8:30 a.m.

 Check- out 4:00 p.m.- 5:30 p.m.

 The Trading Post is open for campers every day.
 Items for sale consist of snacks and camp merchandise.
 All unspent money is returned to the camper prior to checking out.
-Your child will not be permitted to spend over their account credit, so please deposit enough for his/her needs.
-On average, Sleep Away campers have between $30 and $50 in their account; Day Campers between $5- $10 weekly.
-Prices range from $1 for snacks to $15 for t-shirts, or more for a sweatshirt.
+Your child will not be permitted to spend over their account credit, so please deposit enough for their needs.
+On average, Sleep Away campers have between $30 and $50 in their account; Day Campers between $10- $15 weekly.
+Prices range from $1 for snacks and soda, $2 for candy to $15 for t-shirts, or more for a sweatshirt.
 Personal items such as soap or toothpaste are available to campers that need them.